The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Classic data warehouse efforts typically require manual work on schemas, data, ETL processes, metadata, users and applications.
 Companies leveraging a public cloud service such as Microsoft Azure should look for tools to simplify and accelerate the work of delevering a data estate that adequately serves their organizations.
 That is important because time-to-data matters.
 Time-to-data is the time between when someone has an idea of a new way of using data and when the data for that idea hits the BI front-end or analytics tool being used.
 So, how does automation help build a modern data estate on Azure?
 Utilizing a modern data management platform provides a cohesive data fabric for analytics data on Azure, on-premises or in a hybrid model.
 No need to stitch together tools for ETL, data modeling, code management, security, and documentation.
 In an automated solution, scripts are automatically generated and kept up to date to reflect the correct names of sources that have changed.
 Measures and calculations are made once and reused throughout the entire solution and in every front-end like MS Power BI, Qlik Sense or Tableau to access the data warehouse.
 Automated data impact analysis and lineage bring clarity about the origin of data without IT having to answer requests by going through lines of code manually.
 Automatic creation of documentation keeps track of which data goes where, satisfying GDPR compliance and audit requirements.
 Automation frees up resources, tracks changes and keeps systems up to date, making maintenance easier.
 Adding new data sources is significantly faster and more flexibel.
 By automating repetitive manual work businesses free up employees' time, allowing them to focus their attention on critical business matters.

-It is imperative that IT never is a limiting factor for an organization to become more data-driven.
-Instead, it should empower users to leverage all the valuable information they have already stored and to use this information as support for even more intelligent decisions.
-So, companies looking for a platform that is specifically designed to build and maintain a modern data discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.
-Because this data architecture persists in the users’ environment, it provides the users with instant access to data enabling immediate analytics.
-The software is able to bridge the gap between business and IT by transforming IT from a gatekeeper to a shopkeeper.
+It is imperative that IT or a lack of skills never is a limiting factor for an organization to become more Data-Driven.
+Instead, the data teams & ICT should empower users to leverage all the valuable information they have already stored in operational systems and to use this information as support for even more intelligent decisions.
+So, companies looking for a platform that is specifically designed to build and maintain a modern Data Discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.